-&lt;sup>† For each instance of fixed date range, at least one of the sub-attributes date end or date start must be populated.
+[†] For each instance of fixed date range, at least one of the sub-attributes date end or date start must be populated.

+For each instance of information, at least one of the sub-attributes file reference or text must be populated.
 INT 1 Reference: R 1, 10-16, 20-22